HVIP Program Definitions Guide

 Lessor Entity

-“Lessor Entity,” an entity, often a financial institution, that holds the lease on an HVIP-funded vehicle
+Often a financial institution that holds the lease on an HVIP-funded vehicle.

 Line Setting Ticket